turris-cz/user-docs/docs/hw/mox/addons.md

 ## Wi-Fi (SDIO)

+!!! warning
+    Due to limitations of firmware, it is possible to create only 4 SSIDs and have a maximum of 8 concurrent clients connected to them.

 If you add the MOX Wi-Fi add-on (SDIO) to your [MOX Start](sets/start.md) set, you will get a Wi-Fi router with Bluetooth support.